Tech-at-DU/Swift-Classes/P0-Classes/content.md

       }
     }

-Note that you need to use the `require` keyword again to enforce that any subclass down the inheritance hierarchy implements this initializer.
+Note that you need to use the `required` keyword again to enforce that any subclass down the inheritance hierarchy implements this initializer.
 If you want subclasses to provide initializers that are consistent with their superclasses, use the `require` keyword.

 ###Convenience initializers